 Hyperthyroidism (overactive thyroid) is a condition where your body makes more thyroid hormone than it needs.
-The condition affects about 1 percent of people in the United States and is more common in women.
+The condition affects about

 Your thyroid is a butterfly-shaped gland in your neck.
 The thyroid hormones it makes help control how your body uses energy.
 Therefore, when your body makes too much thyroid hormone, you’ll probably have symptoms such as:

 - increased sweating

 - difficulty sleeping

 - lots of energy at first, followed by fatigue

 Weight loss is also a common symptom.
 However, in some cases, hyperthyroidism can actually lead to weight gain.
 Read on for more about how hyperthyroidism can actually cause you to gain weight.

 Thyroid hormone helps regulate your metabolism.
 Your metabolism is how much energy your body uses and at what rate.
 This means that thyroid hormone also affects your basal metabolic rate.
 This is how much energy your body uses to keep functioning while it’s at rest.